 Other: cases and deaths reported from international conveyances, included in global totals

 Transmission classification is based on a process of country/territory/area self-reporting.
 Classifications are reviewed on a weekly basis and may be revised as new information becomes available.
-Differing degrees of transmission may be present at the sub-national level; classifications presented are based on the highest category reported within a country/territory/area.
+Differing degrees of transmission may be present within countries/territories/areas.
+For further information, please see: Considerations for implementing and adjusting public health and social measures in the context of COVID-19.

 WHO has defined four transmission scenarios for COVID-19: